WalletConnect/walletconnect-specs/docs/specs/servers/push/spec.md

 ### Send Notification

-This API is called by the relay.
+This endpoint is called by the relay.

 ```
 POST <PUSH_SERVER_URL>/clients/<CLIENT_ID>